SONAL04KHATRI/NOTED_TRC/README.md

 ### **📌 Project Overview**

-**Taskful** is a simple and elegant productivity app developed using Swift.
+**Noted** is a simple and elegant productivity app developed using Swift.
 It combines essential productivity features—a to-do list, reminders, and a schedule—into one clean and minimalistic interface.
 It is designed to help users stay organized and focused on their daily goals without any distractions.

 ---